 From here we drive the 90 mins to Wells and our accommodation for two nights.
 Here in our comfy b+b's we can relax and unwind with a cuppa and a hot shower before strolling to the nearby pub for some excellent winter food and maybe a pint...

 From here we head east towards the world famous Cley Marshes & Salthouse.
 We'll have a refreshment break and find out the latest gen before exploring the East or West Bank.
 This should produce lots of wildfowl as well as hunting Marsh Harrier and maybe Bittern.
-Plus some overwintering waders.
+Plus some over wintering waders.
 Heading slightly further east we'll call off at Salthouse and see if the wintering flock of Snow Bunting are around and the almost tame Turnstones.
 We may pick up a Lapland Bunting amongst the Snow Bunting.
 Depending on time remaining (short days) we'll aim to visit a coastal saltmarsh and see what raptors come into roost.
 We usually pick up several Hen Harrier as well as Merlin , Peregrine& Barn Owl.
 We return to our b&b for a hot shower and more excellent hospitality locally.

 Day 3 Our final day in Norfolk today, but certainly a bird filled one.
 After breakfast and checking out of the b&b we'll call quickly in Wells Harbour and see what's lurking there.
-Black Brant have wintered here previously in recent winters amongst the Dark -bellied Brent Geese.
+Black Brant have wintered here previously in recent winters, amongst the Dark -bellied Brent Geese.
 From here we head west and begin our journey home, subject to anything turning up, We can stop off at Titchwell and spend the rest of the morning and the afternoon here.
 Exploring the hides, lagoons and sea.
-Here we should pick up lots of wildfowl such as Pintail & Shoveler.
+We should pick up lots of wildfowl such as Pintail & Shoveler.
 There's usually and early/ over wintering Avocet around too, as well raptors overhead.
-Cettii's Warbler and Water Rail are usually close to the visitor centre where we can also get a bite of lunch and a hot drink.
+Cetti's Warbler and Water Rail are usually close to the visitor centre where we can also get a bite of lunch and a hot drink.
 After the hides and lagoons we'll spend some time looking on the sea.
 There's usually a selection of Slavonian Grebe, Red-necked Grebe or maybe Black-necked Grebe among the more usual Great Crested Grebe.
 A huge raft of Common Scoter are usually present where a keen eye may pick up a Velvet Scoter or Long-tailed Duck.
 White-winged gulls are also possible so look out for Glaucous Gull or Iceland Gull.
 There are often divers knocking around.
 The more common Red-throated Diver and occasionally Black-throated Diver.
 The marsh can also hold Snow Bunting and Lapland Bunting.

 By late afternoon we consider the drive back to Dinnington- arriving back mid evening having hopefully experienced the very best birding Norfolk has to offer in winter.